stateSpaceRobotics/2019_robot/simulations/stage/launch/readme.md

 	* launches a Stage simulation of the field with robots and obstacles.
 Robots are in deployed configuration(sensor tower and digger position)
 	* If cannot launch, use "chmod +x" command on magic_odom.py
 	* control by rostopic

+* single_bot_empty.launch
+	* launches a Stage simulation of the field with only one robot and no obstacles.
+For pathfinding test
+	* If cannot launch, use "chmod +x" command on magic_odom_single_bot.py
+	* control by rostopic

+* single_bot_obstacles.launch
+	* lanuches a Stage simulation of the field with only one robot and obstacles.
+For pathfinding test
+	* If cannot launch, use "chmod +x" command on magic_odom_single_bot.py
+	* control by rostopic

+* multi_bot_empty.launch
+	* Exactly like field_robots_start.launch, but for pathfinding testing

+* multi_bot_obstacles.launch
+	* Exactly like field_robots_start_obstacles.launch, but for pathfinding testing